 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).
 Read the full disclosure policy here.

-I have always had a desire to witness turtle season in Costa Rica and to see a sea turtle laying her eggs.
+I have always had the desire to witness turtle season in Costa Rica and to see a sea turtle laying her eggs.
 The nesting season for Green Sea Turtles in Tortuguero is from mid-June to October.
-Not wanting to miss a thing, I decided my first Costa Rican adventure was to be Tortuguero National Park.
+Not wanting to miss a thing, I decided my first Costa Rican adventure was to be at Tortuguero National Park.

 Thousands of Green Sea Turtles return every year to lay their eggs here.
 They know when their turtle season in Costa Rica is!
 This, in fact, is a great success for turtle conservation as the species neared extinction in the 1950s.
 Many of the turtles were killed for their meat, oil, skin and eggs.
 Over the years, the villagers have seen the long-term value in eco-tourism.
 Becoming a tour guide, for instance, is more profitable than hunting turtles and tourism is booming.

-Turtle Season in Costa Rica | What to Expect
+Turtle Season In Costa Rica | What To Expect

 Find and pay for a tour, as you can only see the turtles laying eggs with a certified tour guide.
 You will be given a specific viewing time.
-We were given the block of time from 10 pm until midnight.
+We were given a block of time from 10 pm until midnight.
 We met on the porch of our hotel, all decked out in dark clothing (mandatory) with our headlamps.
 Let’s be honest here.
 It is so hot and humid there were rivers of sweat running under my dark long-sleeved shirt.
 We traipsed after our guide until we reached the gates of Tortuguero National Park.